NEW: The Rim Fire has burned more than 160,000 acres in California

 A top priority is stopping the fire from spreading further in Yosemite National Park.

-While the Rim Fire has consumed at least 12,000 acres in the northwest section of the park, so far it has had little or no direct impact on Yosemite Valley, a popular spot for tourists and home to many of the famous cliffs and waterfalls in the park.
+While the Rim Fire had consumed 12,000 acres in the northwest section of the park by Saturday, so far it has had little or no direct impact on Yosemite Valley, a popular spot for tourists and home to many of the famous cliffs and waterfalls in the park.

 The inferno threatened the Yosemite gateway communities of Groveland and Pine Mountain Lake just outside the Stanislaus National Forest.

 “Business is slow, very slow,” said Corinna Loh, owner of the Iron Door Saloon in Groveland.